naeunoh/naeunoh.github.io/_posts/2022-08-10-event-segmentation.md

 As for determining the number of states, GSBS accurately estimates the number of states whereas HMM’s WAC tends to over-estimate the number of states especially as there are more states.
 However, GSBS does over-estimate when there is more noise in the data.
 While LOO CV still gave over-estimation, averaging the data across subjects accurately estimated the number of states (in simulated and real data).

-The weakness of GSBS is that it is difficult to match neural states across datasets (why?
-Data driven?).
+The weakness of GSBS is that it is difficult to match neural states across datasets (because it's data driven?).
 Thus, we suggest a method combing GSBS and HMM by estimating the neural states in one dataset and using HMM to identify the same activity patterns in a different dataset.

 Examining the duration of states identified by GSBS in the whole brain, we found a brain-wide hierarchy in the timescales of information processing, where sensory regions show short neural states and regions such as the medial prefrontal cortex show long periods of information integration.
 We also correlated the behaviorally identified event boundaries and neural state boundaries, considering the possible delays of 4-8 seconds and using permutation for significance testing.